SilverBirchh/tier-one-run-club/src/content/blog/barca-race-review.md

 Race day arrived, and the clouds had parted—the sun was shining.
 We were up early, around 5:30 AM, to have breakfast.
 With the race starting at 8:30, we wanted to be properly fueled.
 Thankfully, our hotel was only a 20-minute walk from the start line, so we weren’t stressed or rushed.
 Bag drop was easy, and there were plenty of toilets at the start.

 I started well, planning to take a gel every 20 minutes.
 These gels had 25g of carbs, and I hoped they’d help prevent cramps.
 I flew through the first half of the race in about 1:13:00, feeling great.
-The support was fantastic, with lots of cheering.
+The support was great, with lots of cheering.
 There were also plenty of aid stations offering water, isotonic drinks, and gels.
 The race-provided gels had 50g of carbs and were a lifesaver toward the end of the race.

 The course winds all around Barcelona and is mostly flat.
 You pass landmarks like the Sagrada Família, the beach, and many Art Deco buildings.